pixel-perfect-agency/eslint-config-pixel/README.md

 ### Examples

-Some examples of the rules that are included in this package, as mentioned before, some of these rules are very strict and should only be used by very proficient Typescript developers.
+As mentioned before, some of the rules that are included in this package are very strict and should only be used by very proficient Typescript developers.
 If you don't have a lot of experience with Typescript & Javascript, you should probably use a different, less strict configuration.
+If you do not have a lot of experience these rules will probably be very annoying and you will not fully understand why they are there, also, if you are creating a simple side project these rules will probably be overkill and make you less productive.

 `@typescript-eslint/prefer-for-of`